dclnbrght/web/content-software/power-up-your-sdlc-with-ai.md

 Every SDLC process includes phases such as: *Planning & Analysis, Design, Development, Testing, Deployment, Support & Maintenance*.
 Each phase of the process is dependent on contextual information being available, about the business domain, the users, the technologies and the software being developed.

-The key to leveraging the power of AI is to make this information readily available to AI agents.
-If the context is written with AI in mind, it effectively becomes a set of prompts and instructions that the AI can use.
+The key to leveraging the power of AI is to make this context readily available to AI agents.
+It can be in various text based formats including: documents, web pages, markdown files, API responses (JSON) etc.

+If the context is written with AI in mind, it effectively becomes prompts and instructions for the AI.
 The higher quality the context, the higher quality the AI’s output.

 The high level steps to make this happen are: